 THE LODGE BAR @ LE LODGE PARK, MEGÈVE, FRANCE

-Taking its cues from North American ski lodges, the Lodge Bar is a glamour puss dressed in furs, leopard print and antlers – lots of antlers – against a backdrop of bleached wood, muted forest hues and log tables.
-Stake out one of the ache-relieving chesterfields inside, or snuggle under a chunky fur blanket on one of the outside seats, and get yourself in the mood with champagne or frozen vodka shots.
-When it’s dinner time, the profusion of antlers begins to make sense: carnivores will delight at delicious slabs of perfectly cooked meat including rib of Black Angus or Bavarian beef, fillet of Simmental beef and choice cuts of lamb and veal.
+Taking its cues from North American ski lodges, the Lodge Bar is a glamour puss dressed in furs, leopard print and antlers, against a backdrop of bleached wood, muted forest hues and log tables.
+Stake out one of the ache-relieving Chesterfields inside, or snuggle under a chunky fur blanket on one of the outside seats and get yourself in the mood with Champagne or frozen vodka shots.
+When it’s dinner time, the profusion of antlers begins to make sense: carnivores will delight at delicious slabs of perfectly cooked meat, including rib of Black Angus or Bavarian beef, fillet of Simmental beef, and choice cuts of lamb and veal.